opentrng/opentrng.github.io/docs/emulator.md

 ![500MHz noisy ring oscillator periods distribution (fs)](/assets/images/rodistribution.png)

 By default thermal and flicker noise amplitude coefficients respectively `a1` and `a2` were measured for 500MHz ring-oscillators fabricated on an industrial 28nm FD-SOI (Fully Depleted [Silicon on Insulator](https://en.wikipedia.org/wiki/Silicon_on_insulator)) technology.
-Optionnaly, noise amplitudes `a1` and `a2` can be specified for custom thermal and flicker noise model.
+Optionally, noise amplitudes `a1` and `a2` can be specified for custom thermal and flicker noise model.
 As instance, with measured coefficients for a ringo at 100MHz in a Xilinx Artix7 FPGA:

 ```
 $ python ro.py -size 10e6 -freq 100e6 -a1 1.42e-13 -a2 1.15e-25 ro.txt